Skip to content

 } else {

-if (result.error.isUnhandled) alertOncall(result.error); // foreign throw / bug / infra
+if (result.error.isUnhandled) alertOncall(result.error); // an unexpected crash / bug / infra issue

 }